kristenphan/acn-arif-webarprototype-UT-thesis/README.md

 1. Create an AWS account and IAM user profile
 2. Attach the following permissions to the user profile - see Appendix A
 3. Create [access key Id and secret access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) for the user profile
-4. Create an AWS service connection within Azure DevOps to allow Azure DevOps to connect to AWS
+4. Create an AWS service connection called "aws-sc" as referenced in ./azure-pipelines.yml in Azure DevOps console to allow Azure DevOps to connect to AWS
 5. Push the code to Azure DevOps Repository
 5. Create a new Pipeline in Azure DevOps Pipelines by referencing azure-pipelines.yml
 6. Run the pipeline manually from Azure DevOps Pipelines console.
 Or the pipeline is auto triggered with a new commit.
-7. The deployed application runs on all major browsers (best on Safari on iOS)
+7. The deployed application runs on all major browsers (best on iOS Safari/ Chrome)

 ## PROTOTYPE SERVERLESS ARCHITECTURE
 1. Tracking engine: implements image tracking technique by [MindAR](https://hiukim.github.io/mind-ar-js-doc/).